ARDA7787/big-data/docs/REPORT.md

 ## Executive Summary

-This project presents a **Scalable Scholarly Knowledge Graph** platform that unifies metadata from three major academic data sources—arXiv, PubMed, and OpenAlex—into a single, queryable knowledge graph.
+This project presents **ScholarGraph**, a Scalable Scholarly Knowledge Graph platform that unifies metadata from three major academic data sources—arXiv, PubMed, and OpenAlex—into a single, queryable knowledge graph.
 The system enables researchers, institutions, and analysts to:

 1. **Discover** influential papers across disciplines using PageRank-based influence metrics
 2. **Track** emerging research topics and their evolution over time
-3. **Explore** citation networks to understand research lineage and communities
+3. **Explore** citation networks through an interactive force-directed graph
-4. **Search** millions of papers with full-text capabilities and faceted filtering
+4. **Search** papers with full-text capabilities and faceted filtering
+5. **Save** and organize papers of interest for later reference

 The platform is built on a modern big data stack including **Apache Spark** for distributed processing, **HDFS** for scalable storage, **GraphFrames** for citation network analysis, and **Elasticsearch** for search.
-A polished web dashboard provides intuitive access to insights.
+A polished Next.js web dashboard provides intuitive access to insights.

 ### Key Results